 Each U.S. school sets its own standards as to the exams they require as well as English proficiency.
 It may also vary with the degree program.

-The tests most often suggested for undergraduate students are the SAT or ACT.
+The tests most often suggested for undergraduate students are the or .

 Best wishes on your exams and as you apply for schools!